eeg1025g71120/InfluenzaProjectRepo/Final_Project_Workbook.md

-# InfluenzaProjectRepo
+# Analysis of Influenza H18N11 and H17N10 Hemagglutinin and Neuraminidase Proteins Through BLAST Analysis and Phylogenomic to Access Zoonotic Potential
-  This is the repository being used for my project on human succeptibility to bat influenza.
+  This is the workbook being used for my project on human succeptibility to bat influenza.
+  It has recenty been discovered that bats are hosts for two unique strands of Influenza A virus: H18N11 and H17N10.
+Due to these viruses being newly discovered little is known about the viruses' zoonotic potential.
+This study is designed to access H17N10 and H18N11's zoonotic potential through analysis of the hemagglutinin (HA) and neuraminidase (NA) proteins.
+HA and NA are essential proteins involved in the influenza virus' replication.
+If the virus lacked these proteins it wouldn't be able to replicate, and thus lose its virulence factor.
+This study analyzes the potential zoonosis of the HA and NA proteins in H17N10 and H178N11 through the use of BLAST and phylogenomic analysis.

 	mkdir Influenza_Analysis
  	cd  Influenza_Analysis